isabelc/quick-business-website/readme.txt

 3. In your WordPress dashboard, go to the "Quick Business Website" page to enter your business information, and click "Save All Changes".
 4. You can use the 6 available QBW widgets at "Appearances --> Widgets".

-For more step-by-step instructions, see the [Documentation](https://isabelcastillo.com/docs/quick-business-website).
+For more detailed instructions, see the [Documentation](https://isabelcastillo.com/free-plugins/quick-business-website#docs-subheading-doc).

 == Frequently Asked Questions ==